 Antique appraisal apps

 Pull up appraisal apps on mobile devices.
 Apps like Go Canvas and WorthPoint are tools for both qualified appraisers and individual collectors.
 Grab details on the go when buying or selling at flea markets and yard sales.
 Features of these apps include quick valuation, picture upload, and up-to-date market value reports.
 Access to online applications may be through subscription only.
 But once signed in, you gain a virtual world of reference and antique industry news.
 Even test personal skills with “Appraise It Yourself,” an Antiques Roadshow play-along game.

 Online marketplaces and auctions

-Compare similar pieces in similar condition.
-Searching marketplaces such as eBay can provide ballpark figures on retail value.
+Compare similar pieces in similar conditions.
+Searching online antique marketplaces such as eBay can provide ballpark figures on retail value.
 For the best estimate, browse “completed sales” instead of open listings.
 Home to 2,500 active shop owners selling over 15 million products, Ruby Lane is another reliable marketplace that can help you get an idea of how much antiques and vintage collectibles are worth on the market.
-Another sites to reference is for instance Etsy that has a “Certified Appraisals” inventory.
+Another site to reference is, for instance, Etsy that has a “Certified Appraisals” inventory.
 Online auctions are also great places for comparison.
 Many flea market vendors buy their merchandise from online auctions.
 As such, final bids can set realistic expectations about your own antiques.
 There are additional benefits too.
 Tracking offers keeps you in the loop on ups and downs in antique trends.

 Free online antique appraisal